jaykang920/x2clr/README.md

     PM> Install-Package x2clr.xpiler

+### Source

+You may clone the latest source code of x2clr from its [GitHub repository](https://github.com/jaykang920/x2clr.git).

-ZIP archives containing specific tagged versions of the source code are available in [releases](https://github.com/jaykang920/x2clr/releases).
+Zipped archives containing specific tagged versions of the source code are available in [releases](https://github.com/jaykang920/x2clr/releases).

 Getting Started
 ---------------